Archduke Franz Salvator of Austria

 Archduke Franz Salvator of Austria (21 August 1866 – 20 April 1939) was the son of Archduke Karl Salvator of Austria and Princess Maria Immacolata of Bourbon-Two Sicilies.
-He married Archduchess Marie Valerie in 1890, though, due to Marie Valerie’s death in 1924, remarried in 1934 to Baroness Melanie von Riesenfels.
+He married Archduchess Marie Valerie in 1890, though, due to Marie Valerie's death in 1924, remarried in 1934 to Baroness Melanie von Riesenfels.

-During World War I, Franz Salvator received a doctorate in medicine for his work with Red Cross.
+During World War I, Franz Salvator received a doctorate in medicine for his work with the Red Cross.

 Early life and career

 Franz Salvator was a son of Archduke Karl Salvator, Prince of Tuscany and Princess Maria Immaculata of Bourbon-Two-Sicilies.
 He became a cavalry general in the Imperial and Royal (k.u.k.)
 Austro-Hungarian Army.
 He received an honorary doctorate in medicine from the University of Innsbruck for his work with the Red Cross during World War I and was a Knight of the Order of the Golden Fleece and Order of the White Eagle.

 Family and children

 Franz Salvator married first, in Ischl on 31 July 1890, to Archduchess Marie Valerie of Austria, daughter of Franz Joseph I of Austria and wife, Duchess Elisabeth in Bavaria.